Dillant–Hopkins Airport

 Dillant–Hopkins Airport is a general aviation airport located 2 mi south of the central business district (CBD) of Keene, in Cheshire County, New Hampshire, United States.
 It covers 888 acre and has two runways.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a regional general aviation facility.
+It was included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a regional general aviation facility.

 The city enjoyed six decades of regularly scheduled airline service starting in the 1940s, with multiple daily flights operated with a mix of commuter prop, regional turboprop and mainline jet service.
 As of June 2008, however, the airport had no commercial airline service.

 History

 The land upon which the airport sits was purchased in 1942 and was dedicated October 31, 1943, before a crowd of five thousand.
 Among the officials dedicating the land were Governor Robert O. Blood and senators Styles Bridges and Charles W. Tobey.
 The new airport was named to honor Thomas David Dillant and Edwin Chester Hopkins, from Keene and Swanzey respectively, who had both died fighting the war.

 In 1945 a steel hangar was constructed at the airport, which would also see local operations moved to it from West Keene.
 At about this time Lee Bowman became the manager of the airport and would run a flight school out of it.
 Regular air service from Dillant–Hopkins Airport began in 1946 when Northeast Airlines opened a route from Keene to Springfield, Massachusetts.
 As the inaugural flight from the airport, a Douglas DC-3 carried 2,600 letters, 11 passengers, and a fresh apple pie sent from the mayor of Keene to the mayor of New York.
 By 1948, Keene was a stop on a service operated by Northeast Airlines with a DC-3 linking New York City with Montreal.
 According to the June 16, 1948, Northeast system timetable, this flight operated a daily roundtrip routing of New York City - Hartford/Springfield - Keene - Lebanon, NH - Montpelier/Barre, VT - Burlington, VT - Montreal.